Catalyst-Studios/catalystguides/docs/index.md

 To the all new **Catalyst Studios Guides** site!
 This site will strive to create *high quality* guides about our packs along with guides on popular mods!

-This site is a work-in-progress so there will be missing information!
+This site is a work-in-progress so there will be missing information and placeholder pages, so please bear with us as we create something great!

 Here you'll find guides for our main modpacks such as [Little Bit Large](littlebitlarge/README.md)!